More detailed articles covering: A return to early church worship and message:

 For God is not a God of disorder but of peace—as in all the congregations of the Lord’s people.”

-Getting lots of people to contribute is dangerous!
+7. When lots of people contribute is that dangerous?

 The Corinthian church is renowned for excess and disorderly conduct.